azsk/DevOpsKit/Contributing.md

 Each supported Azure service has core logic defined for evaluating **automated controls**.
 You can find it under path "AzSK\Framework\Core\SVT\Services\<FeatureName>.ps1".

-Having understood the basic structure of DevOps Kit code, you can now go ahead with the contribution.
+Having understood the basic structure of Secure DevOps Kit code, you can now go ahead with the contribution.

 ### Enhance controls for supported resources
-Since Azure services keep on updating with latest security features and automation options, therefore DevOps Kit controls need to be upgraded with latest bits for control validation or recommendation or change in control description.
+Since Azure services keep on updating with latest security features and automation options, therefore Secure DevOps Kit controls need to be upgraded with latest bits for control validation or recommendation or change in control description.
 Following are the ways you can enhance controls for supported resources

 #### Update existing control